myzlab/k-search-v2-docs/docs/misc/window-definition.md

 ## Definition

+Contains all the information needed to add a window function to the query.

+## Build the window definition

 A window definition is made up of the name, a `PARTITION BY` clause, a `ORDER BY` clause and a frame clause.

 :::tip